AET-pAET/Supplementary-Data-Codes/NP1_aSi_208_Projection_from_Busch/README.md

 Folder: [Reconstructions](./1.12_reconstructions)

-This folder contains the tomography reconstruction result from Busch.
+This folder contains our RESIRE tomography reconstruction using the projections from Busch.

 #### 1.13 Atom Tracing